 The Aeolian Islands were submarine volcanoes that emerged from the sea around 700,000 years ago.
-Eruptions over the millennia have formed pumice stone and obsidian.
-Strange bed fellows to me, a serious non-volcanologist! - one stone is light as air, pale in colour and pockmarked with millions of holes.
+Eruptions over the millennia have produced pumice stone and obsidian.
+Strange bedfellows to me, a non-volcanologist! - one stone is light as air, pale in colour and pockmarked with millions of holes.
 The other, obsidian, is black shiny and extremely hard (perfect for making tools.
-I found some tool ‘chips’ in Bolivia).
-Both are volcanic glass and both were mined and exported bringing great prosperity to the archipelago.
-Obsidian is the most sought after by tourists and it’s everywhere and, no, I didn’t buy any.
-I wish I had but I have some from Armenia so that will have to do me.
+I found some tool ‘chips’ in Bolivia earlier in the year).
+Both are volcanic glass (yes pumice) and both were once mined and exported bringing great prosperity to the archipelago.
+Obsidian is the most sought-after by tourists and it is everywhere and, no, I didn’t buy any.
+I wish I had but I have a little from Armenia so that will have to satisfy me.

-There are 7 main islands in the Aeolian archipelago - Lipari, Vulcano, Salina, Panarea, Stromboli, Filicudi and Alicudi.
-We were to visit 4.
-Today Stromboli, one of the two remain volcanoes still active in the archipelago, and Panarea.
-A wonder-filled day.
+There are seven main islands in the Aeolian archipelago - Lipari, Vulcano, Salina, Panarea, Stromboli, Filicudi and Alicudi.
+We were to visit four.
+Today Stromboli, one of the two volcanoes still active in the archipelago, and Panarea.
+It was a wonder-filled day.
 We stopped first at Panarea.

 Mt Stromboli in the distance |